Protecting your brand can be one of the most stressful things about selling private label products on Amazon.

-It’s too easy for competitors or bad actors to sell cheap counterfeits, and cause damage to your brand.
+It’s too easy for competitors or bad actors to sell cheap counterfeits, and cause damage to your brand’s name and image.

 As Amazon has evolved, they’ve taken steps to protect brand owners in their marketplace.
 Most notably, their Brand Registry program.

-Brand Registry gives Amazon sellers a way to protect their intellectual property, as well as providing access to a number of tools to better showcase your brand.
+Brand Registry gives sellers on the Amazon marketplace a way to protect their intellectual property, as well as providing access to a number of tools to better showcase your brand.

 If you’re serious about building a brand, enrolling in the program is a must.

-In this post, we’ll break down everything you need to know about Amazon Brand Registry.
+In this post, we’ll break down everything you need to know about using Amazon Brand Registry to protect your brand.

 What is Amazon Brand Registry?